 WARRANTY PERIOD THROUGH OUR AUTHORIZED SERVICERS, WE WILL: THE CONSUMER WILL BE RESPONSIBLE FOR: FULL ONE-YEAR WARRANTY One year from original purchase date Pay all costs for repairing or replacing any parts of this appliance which prove to be defective in materials or workmanship.
-Excludes original and replacement loe & Water filter cartridges (if equipped).
+Excludes original and replacement lce & Water filter cartridges (if equipped).
 Original and replacement cartridges are warranted for 30 days (parts only).
 Costs of service calls that are listed under NORMAL RESPONSIBILITIES OF THE CONSUMER.
-LIMITED 2 ND -5 TH YEAR WARRANTY (Cabinet Liner and Sealed System) Second through fifth years from original purchase date Repair or replace any parts in the cabinet liner or Sealed Refrigeration System (compressor, condenser, evaporator, drier and tubing) which prove to be defective in materials or workmanship.
+LIMITED 2 [No] -5 [TM] YEAR WARRANTY (Cabinet Liner and Sealed System) Second through fifth years from original purchase date Repair or replace any parts in the cabinet liner or Sealed Refrigeration System (compressor, condenser, evaporator, drier and tubing) which prove to be defective in materials or workmanship.
 Costs for pick up and delivery of the appliance required because of service.
 Costs for labor, parts and transportation other than with respect to the cabinet liner or Sealed Refrigeration System.
 LIMITED WARRANTY (Applicable to the State of Alaska) Time periods listed above.
 All of the provisions of the full warranties above and the exclusions listed below apply.
 Costs of the technician's travel to the home and any costs for pick up and delivery of the appliance required because of service.

-In the U.S.A., your appliance is warranted by Electrolux Home Products North America, a division of White Consolidated Industries, Inc. We authorize no person to change or add to any of our obligations under this warranty.
-Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products North America servicer.
-In Canada, your appliance is warranted by WCI Canada, Inc.
+In the U.S.A., your appliance is warranted by Electrolux Home Products, Inc. We authorize no person to change or add to any of our obligations under this warranty.
+Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products, Inc. servicer.
+In Canada, your appliance is warranted by Electrolux Canada Corp.